mgartner/method_profiler/README.md

 # MotionProfiler

-**MotionProfiler** is a method profiler for RubyMotion based off of [GitHub](http://github.com).collects performance information about the methods in your objects and creates reports to help you identify slow methods.
-The collected data can be sorted in various ways, converted into an array, or pretty printed as a table.
+**MotionProfiler** is a method profiler for RubyMotion based off of [method_profiler](http://github.com/change/method_profiler).
+It can help you identify slow methods in your app.
 ## Basic usage

 ```ruby